Washington State Inheritance Laws Explained

 What Taxes Must Be Paid

 There is no inheritance tax in Washington; however, there are estate taxes at both the state and federal level to consider.
-At the federal level, estates valued at over $11.58 million can be taxed at a rate of up to 40%.
+At the federal level, estates valued at over $11.58 million can be taxed up to 40%.
 The details of what assets are to be included in these calculations, finding their value, and determining the tax rate can be found in IRS Form 706.
-According to Washington State inheritance laws, if the estate is valued at more than $2.193, then the executor of the estate must file a state estate tax return within nine months of the decedent’s passing.
+According to Washington State inheritance laws, if the estate is valued at more than $2.193, then the estate executor must file a state estate tax return within nine months of the decedent’s passing.
 If a federal estate tax return was filed, this must be included when filing the state estate tax return.
 You can find more information in this guide from the Washington State Department of Revenue.

 What To Consider When You Inherit Property in Washington